Tsawwassen/hme/README.md

 - DONE - Have an updated WW export, need to get inventory function working with it
 - DONE - Need to clean up my test data folder
 - DONE - inventory export report function isn't working for cells with special characters.
 Need to use Papa.unparse (I think)
+- DONE - Need to handle rows that have a serial number but don't have a unit number.
+- - WORKED - Plan is to loop the array and if the row does not have a unit number but does have a serial number, then copy the serial number to the unit number column
+- - Doing a quick look of the expected array, checking if unit number is empty, and if it is move the serial number over worked perfectly
+- - Only issue is the WW data (note below)
 - Create a download template function for shelf labels
 - - Need to check if the upload function uses Papa.parse so that it handles special characters
+- WW Export Issues
+- - The 'OddExportResults' file contains all the 'odd' report results.
+- - There is some line items where it has a demo number in the SN field, but nothing in the UnitNo field, so when I do the empty Unit check it moves it over and then groups it with the other record (ie make the expected qty > 1)
+- - There is a '.R-SEA-MISC' record.
+Not sure what that one is
+- - The K2 items have the same Unit Number, but unique serial numbers.
+The app is grouping them together on the UnitNomber since they are the same, so the duplicate serial numbers get lost

 ## QoL ToDos